-- must provide the Buyer with all Government Data in an agreed format (provided it is secure and readable) within 10 Working Days of a written request; - must have documented processes to guarantee prompt availability of Government Data if the Supplier stops trading; - must securely destroy all storage media that has held Government Data at the end of life of that media using Good Industry Practice, other than in relation to Government Data which is owned or licenced by the Supplier or in respect of which the Parties are Independent Controllers or Joint Controllers; - securely erase all Government Data and any copies it holds when asked to do so by the Buyer unless required by Law to retain it, other than in relation to Government Data which is owned or licenced by the Supplier or in respect of which the Parties are Independent Controllers or Joint Controllers; and - indemnifies the Buyer against any and all losses incurred if the Supplier breaches clause 0 or any Data Protection Legislation. - The Parties acknowledge that for the purposes of the Data Protection Legislation, the nature of the activity carried out by each of them in relation to their respective obligations under the Contract dictates the status of each party under the DPA 2018.
-A Party may act as:

-"Controller" in respect of the other Party who is "Processor";

-"Processor" in respect of the other Party who is "Controller";

-"Joint Controller" with the other Party;
+- 23.3 The Supplier must ensure that any Supplier, Subcontractor, or Subprocessor system holding any Government Data, including back-up data, is a secure system that complies with the security requirements specified in the Order Form or otherwise in writing by the Buyer (where any such requirements have been provided). - 23.4 If at any time the Supplier suspects or has reason to believe that the Government Data is corrupted, lost or sufficiently degraded, then the Supplier must immediately notify the Buyer and suggest remedial action. - 23.5 If the Government Data is corrupted, lost or sufficiently degraded so as to be unusable the Buyer may either or both: - 23.5.1 tell the Supplier to restore or get restored Government Data as soon as practical but no later than 5 Working Days from the date that the Buyer receives notice, or the Supplier finds out about the issue, whichever is earlier; and/or - 23.5.2 restore the Government Data itself or using a third party. - 23.6 The Supplier must pay each Party's reasonable costs of complying with clause 23.5 unless the Buyer is at fault. - 23.7 The Supplier: - 23.7.1 must provide the Buyer with all Government Data in an agreed format (provided it is secure and readable) within 10 Working Days of a written request; - 23.7.2 must have documented processes to guarantee prompt availability of Government Data if the Supplier stops trading; - 23.7.3 must securely destroy all storage media that has held Government Data at the end of life of that media using Good Industry Practice, other than in relation to Government Data which is owned or licenced by the Supplier or in respect of which the Parties are Independent Controllers or Joint Controllers; - 23.7.4 securely erase all Government Data and any copies it holds when asked to do so by the Buyer unless required by Law to retain it, other than in relation to Government Data which is owned or licenced by the Supplier or in respect of which the Parties are Independent Controllers or Joint Controllers; and - 23.7.5 indemnifies the Buyer against any and all losses incurred if the Supplier breaches clause 23 or any Data Protection Legislation. - 23.8 The Parties acknowledge that for the purposes of the Data Protection Legislation, the nature of the activity carried out by each of them in relation to their respective obligations under the Contract dictates the status of each party under the DPA 2018.
+A Party may act as: - 23.8.1 "Controller" in respect of the other Party who is "Processor"; - 23.8.2 "Processor" in respect of the other Party who is "Controller"; - 23.8.3 "Joint Controller" with the other Party:

-"Independent Controller" of the Personal Data where the other Party is also "Controller", in respect of certain Personal Data under the Contract and shall specify in Part A Authorised Processing Template of Annex 1 - Processing Personal Data which scenario they think shall apply in each situation.
+23.8.4 "Independent Controller" of the Personal Data where the other Party is also "Controller", The Short Form Conti ract - version 1.4 25 of 38 in respect of certain Personal Data under the Contract and shall specify in Error!
+Reference source not found.
+Error!
+Reference source not found. of Error!
+Reference source not found. which scenario they think shall apply in each situation.

-Where one Party is Controller and the other Party its Processor
+23.9 Where one Party is Controller and the other Party its Processor